hmans/miniplex/packages/miniplex/README.md

 Miniplex can be used in any JavaScript or TypeScript project, regardless of which extra frameworks you might be using.
 Integrations with frameworks like React are provided as separate packages, so here we will only talk about framework-less usage.

+Specifically, if you intend to use Miniplex in a React project, please don't miss the [miniplex-react](https://github.com/hmans/miniplex/tree/main/packages/miniplex-react) documentation!

 ### Creating a World

-Miniplex manages entities in worlds, which act as a containers for entities as well as an API for interacting with them.
+Miniplex manages entities in worlds, which act as containers for entities as well as an API for interacting with them.
 You can have one big world in your project, or several smaller worlds handling separate concerns.

 ```ts
 import { World } from "miniplex"